Skip to main content

 • “The realistic environments, weapons, and tactical gameplay make every match feel meaningful, and the sense of accomplishment when you successfully lead your team to victory is deeply satisfying.”

-• “The gameplay from when I played was boring and repetitive and filled with tryhards using whatever was the most well-concealed impossible to see positions or headglitch spots to kill you.
-This is basically Insurgency: Sandstorm but with less of everything.
-The description makes it seem like a teamplay thing when it's literally just team deathmatch where everyone is running around shooting at each other; there's no tactics to be seen.”
+• “The gameplay from when I played was boring and repetitive, filled with tryhards using well concealed, impossible to see positions or headglitch spots to kill you.
+This is basically Insurgency Sandstorm but with less of everything.
+The description makes it seem like a teamplay thing when it's literally just team deathmatch where everyone is running around shooting at each other.
+There's no tactics to be seen.”

 • graphics